duyleovn/QA-test/README.md

 # QA-test
-1. Write a code to print your name in any language
+1.Write a code to print your name in any language
 <html>
 <head>
 <title>This is my name</title>